Thalassocnus: Bone density

+Metabolism

+Based on δ18Op values obtained from Thalassocnus bones and teeth, the genus appeared to have had an elevated metabolic rate relative to other marine mammals, a feature likely retained from its terrestrial ancestors.

+Foraging

 Thalassocnus were nearshore herbivores which likely became aquatic due to the desertification of the land and a lack of terrestrial food.
 Earlier species were likely general grazers that foraged for seagrass and seaweed along the sandy coastline, indicated by scratch marks on the teeth caused by chewing sand, probably foraging in areas with a depth of less than 1 m.
 T. antiquus probably did not enter the water to feed, instead eating plants that washed ashore.
-Conversely, the later species, T. carolomartini and T. yaucensis, lacking these marks, probably fed in deeper waters in a manner similar to manatees.
+Conversely, the later species, T. carolomartini and T. yaucensis, lacking these marks, probably fed in deeper waters like manatees.
 The earlier species chewed with the jaws going up and down to mash food, whereas later species chewed with the jaws going front to back to grind it.

 The later species fed entirely on the seafloor, similar to sirenians (manatees and dugongs) and the extinct desmostylians, becoming specialist bottom feeders of seagrasses.
 They probably fed on Zosteraceae seagrasses, which are known from the Pisco Formation, specifically the marine eelgrass Zostera tasmanica, which is now only known from Australia.
 Later Thalassocnus probably mainly walked across the seafloor instead of swimming through the water.
 They possessed no adaptations for high-powered swimming, probably paddling like terrestrial mammals.
 The later species probably dug up seagrasses to the roots with their claws like the beaver and platypus, though, like sirenians, also used strong lips to rip out grasses.
 Their diet may have also included buried food.

 Thalassocnus may have used their claws for loosening dirt, cutting vegetation, grasping food, or anchoring themselves to the seafloor.
 They may have also used the claws to grab onto rocks during strong waves, and there are tibiae and fibulae remains that have been broken and healed, indicating the individual may have been thrown against the rocks of the shore during a storm.
 This individual may have used its claws to drag itself onto shore.

-Thalassocnus may have competed with dugongine sirenians for seagrasses, although the latter were apparently rare in the area.
-They, along with the other marine mammals of the Bahía Inglesa Formation, could have been killed by harmful algal blooms.
+Thalassocnus may have competed with dugongine sirenians for seagrasses, although the latter were rare in the area.
+They, along with the other marine mammals of the Bahía Inglesa Formation (specifically at Cerro Ballena), could have been killed by harmful algal blooms.
 They may have been preyed upon by the macroraptorial sperm whale Acrophyseter, and injured individuals vulnerable to shark attacks.